Factbox: The structure of the planned Porsche IPO

 HOW MUCH MONEY WILL VOLKSWAGEN GET?

-- Assuming a valuation range of 70 billion to 80 billion euros ($70-$80 billion), proceeds for Volkswagen could be anywhere between 18.2 billion to 20.8 billion euros
+- Volkswagen's proceeds from the sale of ordinary and preferred shares will be between 18.1 billion and 19.5 billion euros.

-- In case of a successful IPO, Volkswagen will call an extraordinary shareholder meeting in December where it will propose to pay 49% of total proceeds, or 8.9 billion to 10.2 billion euros, to its shareholders in early 2023 as a special dividend.
+- In case of a successful IPO, Volkswagen will call an extraordinary shareholder meeting in December where it will propose to pay 49% of total proceeds, or 8.9 billion-9.6 billion euros, to its shareholders in early 2023 as a special dividend.

 WHO WILL CONTROL PORSCHE AG?